okta/okta.github.io/_source/_posts/2018-04-19-okta-with-grails.md

 ### Run the App Again

 Whew!
 Lets test all that.
-Run the app again using 'grails run-app'.
+Run the app again using `grails run-app`.
 You should see the following.
 Notice particularly the three new controllers listed below the "Available Controllers" heading.

 {% img blog/okta-with-grails/welcome-to-grails2.png alt:"Run the application again" width:"600" %}{: .center-image }